 - Insure My Trip is an comparison engine like Squaremouth and offers policies with Cancel for Any Reason coverage.

 When we first started in this business, cancellations were quite rare and we almost always made exceptions to our cancellation policy.
-After a couple of years with lots of cancellations, we realized that had become the de facto insurer for our guests.
+That has changed over the years as people who are used to hotels came to use vacation rentals more and more.

 We have always tried to implement a few basic principles in our business:

 - Treat people like we would like to be treated.

 - Start from a position of trust (in other words, don’t create rules for the sake of creating rules).

 When we can’t hold up our end, such as when Covid or fire closes the park, we of course refund fully.

 But we can’t offer refunds if the weather is bad or it’s a bit smoky.
 On that latter point, for example, if the air is Good, Moderate, or Unhealthy for Sensitive Groups, like other lodging in the area, we do not offer a refund.
 Yes, if it’s in that last category, it will impact the views, but for reference, in 2019, there were 133 days per year that bad or worse in San Bernardino county and 86 days that bad or worse in LA county.